alexhaydock/blog.infected.systems/content/posts/2024-11-24-zfs-on-wsl/index.md

-title = 'Reading ZFS drives on Windows with the power of WSL' date = 2024-11-24T11:30:00Z draft = false
+title = 'Reading ZFS drives on Windows with the power of WSL' date = 2024-11-24T11:30:00Z draft = false summary = "ZFS?
+In my WSL? ...
+It's more likely than you think." tags = ['zfs', 'windows', 'wsl', 'linux']
 +++

 I recently found myself in a situation where I needed to read a ZFS-formatted drive, but with only a Windows machine to-hand.